Yoav666s/dnd-wiki/collections/_monsters/basic-rules/half-red-dragon-veteran.md

 traits: ""
 actions: |
   **Multiattack.** The veteran makes two longsword attacks.
 If it has a shortsword drawn, it can also make a shortsword attack.

   **Longsword.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 7 (1d8 + 3) slashing damage, or 8 (1d10 + 3) slashing damage if used with two hands.

   **Shortsword.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) piercing damage.

   **Heavy Crossbow.** Ranged Weapon Attack: +3 to hit, range 100/400 ft., one target.
 Hit: 6 (1d10 + 1) piercing damage.

   **Fire Breath (Recharge 5-6).** The veteran exhales fire in a 15-foot cone.
 Each creature in that area must make a DC 15 Dexterity saving throw, taking 24 (7d6) fire damage on a failed save, or half as much damage on a successful one.
-legendary_actions: ""
 excerpt: "Medium Humanoid, Any Alignment"
 source: "Basic Rules"
 ---